ClementNerma/Rave/docs/books/hybrid.md

 println!(account1 == new BankAccount(1000)); // Prints: "true"
 ```

 This works the same way for the other logical operators.

+#### Order-aware superoverloads

-Please note that some superoverloads can be implemented automatically in some ways: if we define the `@equal` superoverload, the `!=` operator will also work and return the opposite of `@equal`.
+Some superoverloads can be implemented automatically in some ways: if we define the `@equal` superoverload, the `!=` operator will also work and return the opposite of `@equal`.
 If we implement the `@greater` superoverload, `@smaller_eq` will automatically be implemented.

 To avoid this behavior, simply write: